VitoChan1/SAKURA/README.md

 ## Related Data

-The related raw and processed data used in the tutorials can be found in the `test` folder of this repository.
+The related raw and processed data used in the tutorials can be found in the `tests` folder of this repository.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details